Vermont Organics Recycling Summit

 Thursday, March 26

-On Day 2 of VORS, we are offering a variety of FREE tours and workshops around the state.
+Day 2 offered FREE tours & workshops around the state.

 With help from the Composting Association of Vermont, Project Independence purchased four Jora JK 400 as an affordable on-site composting system solution that yields outputs similar to expensive industrial-level composters.
 The Jora breaks down all kitchen scraps, including meat, and reaches temperatures upwards of 175 degrees.
 Once the compost cools back down from reaching the temperature in the Jora tumblers, the compost is put into newly built resting bins.